Operational meaning of the classical fidelity and the path length in Fisher-Kubo-Mori-Bogoliubov geometry: State transport by equilibrating reservoirs

-We find the simple meaning of the Bures length if we introduce the number $\nu$ of equilibrations per unit length, i.e., the density $\nu=N/\ell_\gamma$.
-Then the entropy production becomes the following linear function of the path length: \beq \Delta S_\gamma(\ell)=\frac{\ell_\gamma}{2\nu}. \eeq This suggests the following operational meaning of the Bures length. \emph{Consider the near-reversible state transport via sequential equilibrations along a smooth path.
+We find the simple meaning of the Fisher--KMB length if we introduce the number $\nu$ of equilibrations per unit length, i.e., the density $\nu=N/\ell_\gamma$.
+Then the entropy production becomes the following linear function of the path length: \beq \Delta S_\gamma(\ell)=\frac{\ell_\gamma}{2\nu}. \eeq This suggests the following operational meaning of the Fisher--KMB length. \emph{Consider the near-reversible state transport via sequential equilibrations along a smooth path.
 If $\nu\gg1$ is the density of equilibrations per unit path length then the entropy production is $(1/2\nu)$ per unit length.}